NishantJoshi00/nishantjoshi00.github.io/content/blog/2024-01-01-lingual-odyssey.md

 <br/>

-> _Rule #9: Code should improves re-usability and facilitate easy refactoring for future code modifications._
+> _Rule #9: Code should improve re-usability and facilitate easy refactoring for future code modifications._

 <br/>